 Every year from September 15 to October 15, our country celebrates Hispanic Heritage Month, which recognizes the histories, cultures, and contributions of Latinx, Hispanic and Latino-identified communities around the world.
 We invited three Latina faculty members in our Nueva community—Paloma Hernandez, Ana Cecilia Alvarez, and Karla Ortiz—to reflect on the question: What do you want to celebrate about your Latina heritage?

-Paloma Hernandez, third grade associate teacher
+Paloma Hernandez, kindergarten associate teacher

 To celebrate my Latinx heritage means to pay tribute to my sister and mother.